EXCAVATING THE SHADOW

 Links to external services

-This site contains links to external services (e.g., Amazon, social media).
-Those services have their own privacy policies.
+This site may contain links to external services (e.g., Amazon, social media).
+Those services operate under their own rules and have their own privacy policies.

 Your rights